sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Interrupted by the sight, you blankly stared at the view on the other side.

-Then, you moved to wedge the scythe into the hole, such that it shouldn't close, then, the moment over, you trembled and slowly fell to your knees.

 There you were.

 What was left of your own body, that was.

 It seemed you had been shot to death, somewhere in the alleyway of a city.
 Blood had dried around your chest.

 Barely thinking, you stumbled to your feet and approached the portal, the others approaching behind.
+Then, you moved to wedge the scythe into the hole, such that it shouldn't close, then, the moment over, you trembled and slowly fell to your knees.

+Sorrow quickly overtook the anger, not replacing it completely, as you stared at the scene through the portal.

 You climbed through, noting that Rouxls did as well, and you stared at your own glassy expression.

 This was an awful sight to see.
 You reached out slowly, with your clawed hands, to carefully close the human body's eyelids.